We know it’s a pretty bold (and somewhat overly confident) statement to call our veggie burger the World’s Best Veggie Burger recipe…but…

 Roasted mushrooms with a little layer of balsamic vinegar adds so much flavor.

-You won’t believe how great this Veggie Burger recipe is!
+You won’t believe how delicious this burger is!

 Many people have problems when they bring a veggie burger to the grill..it just falls apart.
 We do not have that problem with ours.
 Of course, you can easily cook these up in a nice hot skillet, too.
 And they freeze beautifully.
 I make a batch, and then we enjoy them for weeks to come.